David Allison (referee): Career

-He became a Football League linesman in 1977 and three years later achieved promotion to the referees' list at the age of thirty-one.
+Allison became a Football League linesman in 1977 and three years later achieved promotion to the referees' list at the age of thirty-one.
 He made steady progress in his early years but by the late 1980s was becoming a regular top division referee, often handling Lancashire derby games including those involving the big Manchester and Liverpool clubs.

-He became one of the first Premier League referees in 1992,† shortly after taking charge of his most senior cup appointment - a League Cup semi-final first leg between Nottingham Forest and Tottenham Hotspur.
+In 1992, he became one of the first Premier League referees,† shortly after taking charge of his most senior cup appointment - a League Cup semi-final first leg between Nottingham Forest and Tottenham Hotspur.
 His first match in that competition was the 4–1 home win by Middlesbrough against Leeds United at Ayresome Park on 28 August.

 Over the next two years he handled a large number of matches in the new League.
 However, in 1994 the Premier League moved to a rather smaller list of officials who would handle its matches and he was not selected.

-He reverted to exclusive duty in the Football League, where his appointments included the 1996 Division One play-off final between Leicester City and Crystal Palace, which he rated his most memorable match.
+Allison reverted to exclusive duty in the Football League, where his appointments included the 1996 Division One play-off final between Leicester City and Crystal Palace, which he rated his most memorable match.
 He retired at the end of the following season (1996–97).
 In his seventeen years as a referee he controlled 463 matches in the Football and Premier Leagues.

-He later became a Football League regional co-ordinator and referees' coach, before being appointed National Group Manager in charge of the 57 top referees for Professional Game Match Officials Limited on 10 August 2007.
+Allison later became a Football League regional co-ordinator and referees' coach, before being appointed National Group Manager in charge of the 57 top referees for Professional Game Match Officials Limited on 10 August 2007.